efficientqa/efficientqa.github.io/index.md

 -----------------------------------------------------------------------------

+**Update July 23, 2021: Based on multiple requests, we have released the EfficientQA test data, with human ratings used in the report.
+You can find it [here](https://github.com/google-research-datasets/natural-questions/tree/master/nq_open).**

-**Update January 1st, 2021: Our technical report is available [here](https://tinyurl.com/efficientqa-report).**
+**Update January 1, 2021: Our technical report is available [here](https://tinyurl.com/efficientqa-report).**

-**Update December 16th, 2020: Thank you for coming to our event at the [NeurIPS 2020 competition track](https://neurips.cc/virtual/2020/public/e_competitions.html) on 2020/12/12.
+**Update December 16, 2020: Thank you for coming to our event at the [NeurIPS 2020 competition track](https://neurips.cc/virtual/2020/public/e_competitions.html) on 2020/12/12.
 The full video of the event is available [here](https://youtu.be/3tdWV4vAf2I).
 Stay tuned for a technical report!**

 ##### Part 1.
 Track introduction and presentation of results [[Video](https://youtu.be/3tdWV4vAf2I)]